Home ยป Projects ยป Crafts ยป Vintage Christmas Tree Centerpieces Using Old Tins

 Materials:

-Step 1: Spray Paint “Snow” on the Trees
+Step 1: Spray Paint “Snow” onto the Tree

 Most of the little trees that I picked up over the past couple of months for this project were a dark, uninteresting green.
 I decided to add some snow and tried two products.